Newlode/jirafeau/README.md

 - [Upload 4](http://i.imgur.com/P2oS1MY.jpg)

 # Installation
--  [Download](https://gitlab.com/mojo42/Jirafeau/repository/archive.zip) the last version of Jirafeau from Gitlab
+-  [Download](https://gitlab.com/mojo42/Jirafeau/repository/archive.zip) the last version of Jirafeau from GitLab
 -  Upload files on your web server
 -  Don't forget to set owner of uploaded files if you need to
 -  Get your web browser and go to you install location (e.g. ```http://your-web-site.org/jirafeau/```) and follow instructions